weiweiVV/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 According to the t-test result, the overall PSI across all manufacturing lots has p-value equal to 0.06028 wichi is larger than the common 0.05 percent.
 Therefore, we do not have sufficient evidence to reject the null hypothesis.

 P-value for Lot 1 is 1; P-value for lot 2 is 0.6072; P-value for lot 3 is 0.04168.
 The results indicate that for lot1 and lot 2, both p-value is larger than the common 0.05 percent and therefore we do not have sufficient evidence to reject the null hypothesis.
 Since Lot1 p-value is equal to 1, it suggests that there is no difference between lot 1 group and the population group.

 Since for lot 3 p-value (0.04168) is smaller than the common 0.05 percent.
 Therefore, we have sufficient evidence to reject the null hypothesis.

 ## Study Design: MechaCar vs Competition
+- The metrics that would be of interest to a consumer is highway fuel efficiency.
+- The null hypothesis is there is no relationship between the sales amount and the highway feul efficiency measure.
+- We will apply simple Linear regression to test the hypothesis.
+This is because our data type is expected to be continuous data for both independent and dependent.
+- The data we need to run the statistical test are the sales for different type of car and the correspoding feul efficiency for each type.